 The continuing sluggish economy has pushed some investors’ emotions to the extreme.
-Deciding what to do with your investments during tough times can be difficult, and emotions sometimes get in the way of making sound choices.
+Deciding what to do with your investments during tough times can be difficult.
+And emotions sometimes get in the way of making sound choices.
 But there are ways to maintain your objectivity.
+Effects of Emotion

 Other investors, however, fall victim to the fact that people often don’t like to admit when they’re wrong.
 That stubbornness can cause them to hold onto a bad investment (one with little potential to rebound) rather than cut their losses and reinvest the remaining proceeds into a better opportunity.